santisq/PSCompression/docs/en-US/ConvertFrom-GzipString.md

 ## DESCRIPTION

-The `ConvertFrom-GzipString` cmdlet aims to expand Base64 encoded Gzip compressed input strings using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
+The `ConvertFrom-GzipString` cmdlet can expand Base64 encoded Gzip compressed strings using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
 This cmdlet is the counterpart of [`ConvertTo-GzipString`](ConvertTo-GzipString.md).

 ## EXAMPLES